 HDR UK Voices is our growing network of people who want to use their voice to influence and shape our work.
 Join today and you’ll have the chance to make a difference in health data research....

 Opportunities to Get Involved

-We’re committed to growing the impact patients and members of the public have in the development of our work and key decision making.
-You can find out how to get involved through our different...
+We’re committed to growing the impact patients and the public have in the development of our work and key decision-making.
+You can find out about some of our opportunities to get involved below.